jdevfullstack/github-stats-guide/README.md

 make sure you include your private repos, include `&count_private=true`.

-The weight and the components involve how they generate the rank:
+The breakdown of the components:

 ```
   const COMMITS_OFFSET = 1.65;